-Storm Water Discharge Associated with Large Construction Activity - this includes discharges of storm water from construction activities including clearing, grading excavating, and support activities related to a construction site that results in land disturbance greater than five acres.
-Also included is construction activity that disturbs less than five acres of total land area that is part of a larger common plan of development or sale, if the larger common plan will ultimately disturb greater than five acres.
+Storm Water Discharge Associated with Small Construction Activity - defined at LAC 33:IX.2511.B.15.
+This includes discharges of storm water from construction activities including clearing, grading, excavating, and support activities related to a construction site that result in land disturbance of equal to or greater than one acre and less than five acres.
+Small construction activity also includes the disturbance of less than one acre of total land area that is part of a larger common plan of development or sale, if the larger common plan will ultimately disturb equal to or greater than one or less than five acres.
+Small construction activity does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the facility.